MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policy-archive/store-business-verification-reqs.md

 - All publisher products will be restricted from distribution in the European markets.

-If valid customer support contact information is not submitted for a product by the deadline, the following action will be taken until the publisher meets compliance:
+If valid customer contact information is not submitted for a product by the deadline, the following action will be taken until the publisher meets compliance:

 - The product will be restricted from distribution in the European markets.